ElektraInitiative/PermaplanT/doc/architecture/04solution.md

 PermaplanT has a classical frontend/backend architecture.

+## Concurrent Use

+The user wants to view changes that other users have made on the map, therefore the data needs to be kept in sync.
+The user should also be able to access some features of the application while being offline and later synchronize her changes to the server.

 ## Data Consistency

 The data is kept in sync between the client and the server through a websocket connection.